All Episodes

 It's 40 days to change your life.

-Take 40 days to see what your purpose in life is, and it helps you think about these things.
+Take 40 days to see what your purpose in life is.

 The other book I'd recommend is The Road Less Traveled.

-And the first part, the first sentence in that book is life is difficult.
+And the first part, the first sentence in that book is: Life is difficult.

 Everyone has to accept life is hard.

-I don't care where you come from, I don't care what your financial status, it's hard.
+I don't care where you come from.

 You know, a lot of good lessons to learn in the Bible.

-I never read the old Testament.
+I never read the Old Testament.

-I've been reading the Old Testament and learning about King David and learning about Solomon and Moses and and all these incredible people.
+I've been reading the Old Testament and learning about King David and learning about Solomon and Moses and all these incredible people.

 Peter denied Jesus three times.